Atari: Chesnais era (2013–2021)

 On September 26, 2017, Atari sent out a press release about the new "Atari VCS", which confirmed more details about the console.
 It runs a Linux operating system, with full access to the underlying OS, but it has a custom interface designed for the TV.

 On January 27, 2020, Atari announced a deal with GSD Group to build Atari Hotels, with the first breaking ground in Phoenix in mid-2020.
 Additional hotels were also planned in Las Vegas, Denver, Chicago, Austin, Seattle, San Francisco, and San Jose.
 The company plans to make the hotel experience immersive and accessible to all ages.
 Hotels are planned to include virtual and augmented reality technologies.

 On December 16, 2020, Atari shipped the first units of the Atari VCS exclusive to backers of the systems crowdfunding campaign.
 Atari urged the backers to give feedback on the system so that the company could make changes to improve the product on its official launch.
 The consoles only ship to North America, Australia, and New Zealand.

 In 2020, Atari launched its decentralized cryptocurrency Atari Token in equal partnership with the ICICB Group.
 Atari Group announced in March 2020 that it granted ICICB a non-exclusive license to run a cryptocurrency online casino on Atari's website, based on the Atari Token.
 The group partnering with Atari opened a new company in Gibraltar called Atari Chain LTD. In March 2021, Atari extended its partnership with ICICB Group for the development of Atari branded hotels, and the first hotels will be constructed at selected locations outside the United States, with Dubai, Gibraltar and Spain.

 Rosen era (2021–present)

 In late 2021, Wade Rosen became the new CEO of Atari.
 Unlike his predecessor, Rosen's strategy for Atari is a re-focus on retro gaming and Atari's classic franchises.

-On 18 April 2022, Atari announced the termination of all license agreements with ICICB Group and its subsidiaries ("ICICB").
-The license agreements between Atari and ICICB, including the Atari Chain Limited license (the "Joint Venture") and the related licenses including hotel and casino licenses, have been terminated effective 18 April 2022.
-ICICB is not authorized to represent Atari or its brands in any manner.
+On 18 April 2022, Atari announced the termination of all license agreements with ICICB Group and its subsidiaries, including the Atari Chain Limited license and the related licenses including hotel and casino licenses, have been terminated effective 18 April 2022.

-In March 2024, Atari announced that it will work with coin-op manufacturer Alan-1 to bring Atari Recharged titles on arcades.
-This would mark the return of the Atari brand in the arcade space after 25 years, when San Francisco Rush 2049 was released.
+In March 2024, Atari announced that it will work with coin-op manufacturer Alan-1 to bring Atari Recharged titles to arcades.
+This marked the return of the Atari brand in the arcade space after 25 years, when San Francisco Rush 2049 was released.